Earl Shilton

-Earl Shilton is a market town in Leicestershire, England, about 5 mi from Hinckley and about 10 mi from Leicester.
+Earl Shilton (/'ɜrl ˌʃɪltən/ or locally [ɪw ʃɪwʔn̩] 'ill Shilton') is a market town in Leicestershire, England, about 5 mi from Hinckley and about 10 mi from Leicester.
 The 2011 Census recorded its population as 10,047.

 Toponymy

 The town's name derives from the Old English for 'farm/settlement on a shelved terrain'.
 In the Domesday Book (1086) it is recorded as Scheltone.
 Schulton or Scheltone is an ancient word, which means shelf; Shilton is therefore Scheltone or shelf-town, a derivation supported by the village's standing on the top of a long, narrow ridge in the southwest of the county.